awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-token-generation.md

 ------

 Amazon Cognito passes event information to your Lambda function\.
 The function then returns the same event object to Amazon Cognito, with any changes in the response\.
-In the Lambda console, you can set up a test event with data that’s relevant to your Lambda trigger\.
-The following is a test event for this code sample:
+In the Lambda console, you can set up a test event with data that is relevant to your Lambda trigger\.
+The following is a test event for this code sample: Because the code example doesn't process any request parameters, you can use a test event with an empty request\.
+For more information about common request parameters, see [User pool Lambda trigger event](cognito-user-identity-pools-working-with-aws-lambda-triggers.md#cognito-user-pools-lambda-trigger-event-parameter-shared)\.

 ------
 #### [ JSON ]